Colorado Financial Adequacy Study

 Policymakers recommended that the Colorado Department of Education examine the costs necessary to adequately provide Colorado students with a thorough and uniform public education.
 The Department has contracted with AIR to conduct this research.

-• Identify the cost of achieving a target student outcome level for each school in the state, with costs varying based on levels of student need, school or district context, and geographic cost of living differences; and
+• Identifies the cost of achieving a target student outcome level for each school in the state, with costs varying based on levels of student need, school or district context, and geographic cost of living differences; and

 • Estimate components of a new funding formula (base funding and weights for additional funds to address specific needs).